11 Best Real Estate Investor Websites for Big Returns

 Check out PropStream

 The goal was to create a curated list that’s both comprehensive and practical, so you don’t waste time wading through resources that aren’t built with real estate investing in mind.
-When deciding which sites made the cut, we used the following criteria:
+When deciding which sites made the cut, I used the following criteria:

 • Relevance to real estate investors: Every site had to serve a clear purpose in an investor’s workflow, whether that’s sourcing deals, networking, analyzing markets, or managing rental properties.